-The park is also the home of the Mau-Mau Freedom Fighters Monument, which honours victims of torture during the colonial era.
+The park is also the home of the Mau-Mau Freedom Fighters Monument, which honors victims of torture during the colonial era.
 The park was closed to the public in 2022 for rehabilitation by the now-defunct Nairobi Metropolitan Services (NMS).
 The Ministry of Defence spearheaded the renovation.

 Newly Revamped Uhuru Park